tinyappsstudio/olw-privacymode/README.md

 # olw-privacymode

-Simple API to open web browsers in Private mode.
+Simple API for macOS to open web browsers in Private mode.

 <br />
 How to use: